timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 | owner_id         | ID of the NFT owner account, FK: accounts(id) |
 | details          | Other extra data fields (JSONB)        |

-The `assets` table contains information about the assets (NFTs) that have been in the transactions.
+The `assets` table contains information about the assets (NFTs) that are in the transactions.
 One row represents a unique NFT asset on the OpenSea platform.

-`name` is the name of the NFT, not unique

-`id` is the primary key and provided by the OpenSea API

-One asset can be referenced from multiple transactions (traded multiple times)
+The `name` field is the name of the NFT, and is not unique.
+The `id` field is the primary key, provided by the OpenSea API.
+One asset can be referenced from multiple transactions (traded multiple times).

-### collections
+### The collections table

 | Data field       | Description               |
 |------------------|---------------------------------|